 We transact business globally in multiple currencies.
 Our foreign operations expose us to the risk of fluctuations in foreign currency exchange rates against the functional currencies of our foreign subsidiaries and against the U.S. dollar.
 Upon consolidation, as foreign currency exchange rates vary, revenues and expenses may be significantly impacted, and we may record significant gains or losses on the re-measurement of our monetary assets and liabilities, including intercompany balances.
-As of June 30, 2017, our largest foreign currency exposures were from the Chinese yuan, the Canadian dollar and the Hong Kong dollar.
-In the six months ended June 30, 2017, we recognized a net foreign currency exchange loss of \$29.4 million in other income (expense), net.
+As of June 30, 2018, our largest foreign currency exposures were from Japanese yen, Chinese yuan and Canadian dollar.
+In the six months ended June 30, 2018, we recognized a net foreign currency exchange loss of \$6.2 million in other income (expense), net.

 We considered the historical trends in foreign currency exchange rates and determined that it is reasonably possible that adverse changes in foreign exchange rates of 10% for all currencies could be experienced in the near-term.
-These reasonably possible adverse changes were applied to our total monetary assets and liabilities denominated in currencies other than our functional currencies as of June 30, 2017 to compute the adverse impact these changes would have had on our income before income taxes.
-These changes would have resulted in an adverse impact on our income before income taxes of \$131.0 million.
+These reasonably possible adverse changes were applied to our total monetary assets and liabilities denominated in currencies other than our functional currencies as of June 30, 2018 to compute the adverse impact these changes would have had on our income (loss) before income taxes.
+These changes would have resulted in an adverse impact of \$149.4 million.